fayaz-ui/fayaz-ui/README.md

 ## Hi there!!
 I'm Fayaz 👋 A full stack web Designer/Developer

-- 👀 I’m interested in Full-stack web development and competitive programming.
+- 👀 I’m passionate about Full-stack web development and competitive programming.
 - 🌱 I’m currently learning fundamentals of information technology.
 - 💞️ I’m looking to collaborate on open source projects and ideas.
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/mohd-fayaz-08649b170/) and [Twitter](https://twitter.com/Fayazansari_)